-- To advise the Council's Management Team and Executive on all strategic asset management issues. - To be responsible for the delivery of effective asset management throughout the Council. - To have overall responsibility for acquisition, lettings and disposal, including approving terms where necessary and with the delegated authority provided. - To have overall responsibility for asset management budgets. - To champion the shared use of buildings and property within the organisation. - To ensure that asset delivery plans, policies and processes are 'fit for purpose'.
+- Advise the Council's Management Team and Executive on all strategic asset management issues. - Be responsible for the delivery of effective asset management throughout the Council. - Have overall responsibility for acquisition, lettings and disposal, including approving terms where necessary and with the delegated authority provided. - Have overall responsibility for asset management budgets. - Champion the shared use of buildings and property within the organisation. - Ensure that asset delivery plans, policies and processes are 'fit for purpose'.